Contact: amitsdsc.edu ; achourasiayahoo.com

-Senior Scientist with extensive research, development and application experience in computer graphics, scientific visualization, and high performance computing.
+Technology leader with expertise in complex software development, visualization, and high performance computing.
 Strong experience in coordination of research activities, research communication and dissemination, grant proposal preparation, project management, budgeting, hiring and mentoring .

 Master of Science: Computer Graphics Technology, Purdue University, West Lafayete, IN, 2003

 Bachelor of Architecture (Hons): Architecture, Indian Institute of Technology, Kharagpur, India, 2001

 |2015 - Present||Visualization Group Lead - San Diego Supercomputer Center, UCSD|